Coconut Lime Shortbread Cookies

-On a lightly floured surface, roll out one of the dough portions to about 1/4″ thickness.
-Using desired 1.5″ to 2″ cookie cutters, cut out dough.
+- On a lightly floured surface, roll out one of the dough portions to about 1/4-inch thickness.
+Using your desired cookie cutters (I used a 1.5-inch round cutter), cut out dough.
 Place cutouts 1″ apart on an ungreased cookie sheet.

-Bake for 15-17 minutes, or just until bottoms start to brown.
-Transfer cookies to a wire rack; let cool.
-Repeat with the remaining dough portion.
-If desired spread tops of cookies with the lime glaze and sprinkle with additional lime peel.
+- Bake for 15-17 minutes, or just until bottoms start to brown.
+Transfer cookies to a wire rack, and let cool to room temperature.

 To Make Lime Glaze:

 - In a small bowl, whisk together powdered sugar, lime peel, and lime juice until combined.
 Add in the two or three tablespoons of water, and whisk until it reaches a good consistency for spreading.